-\\ The conduction of examination is similar to the practical examination which is evaluated based on the Mini Project Work.
+The conduction of examination is similar to the practical examination which is evaluated based on the Mini Project Work.

-\ Not included for CGPA.
+Not included for CGPA.

 IV SEMESTER M.Sc.
 Computer Science

-Course Practical Duration Marks & C redits
+Carriera Practical Duration Marks & C redits

-Code Course Hours/ Week of Exam (Hrs) IA Dissertation + Viva Exam Total Credits
+Course Course Hours/ of Exam Week (Hrs.)
+IA Dissertation + Viva-voce Exam Total Credits

-CSP401 Project Work Report Viva-Voce 32 100 300 (Report :200 Viva-Voce: 100) 400 16
+22CSP401 Dissertation and Viva- Voce 32 100 300 (Report :200 Viva-Voce: 100) 400 16

-TOTAL MARKS OF FIRST SEMEST ER 700 26
+TOTAL MARKS OF FIRST SEMESTER 700 26

 TOTAL MARKS OF SECOND SEMESTER 700 22+3

-TOTAL MARKS OF THIRD SEMESTER 700 22+3
+TOTAL MARKS OF THIRD SEMESTER70021 22+3

 TOTAL MARKS OF FOURTH SEMESTER 400 16

-GRAND TOTAL CREDITS OF ALL THE FOUR SEMESTERS 2500 86+6
+GRAND TOTAL C GRAND TOTAL CREDITS OF ALL THE FOUR SEMESTERS 2500 86+6 86+6

-1

-Note: The Project Work shall be carried out either in the University, Software Company, R&D Organization or any Institutes of National Importance.
+Note: The dissertation work shall be carried out either in the University, Software Company, R&D Organization or any Institutes of National Importance.